PyChina/blog/content/pages/about.md

     :::text
-    by Pythonner in China Operations
+    by Pythoneer in China Operations
-    as Pythonner in China Deleloping
+    as Pythoneer in China Developing
     for Pythonista in Global support events organizing srvice